VAD in Practice: A Leadership-Development Training & Certification Organization

 The traditional site

 A conventional CMS-driven site treats them identically.
 Same hero, same navigation, same case study carousel rotating through random industries.
-The "Talk to Sales" button leads to one form that asks every visitor the same six questions.
+The "Contact us" button leads to one form that asks every visitor the same six questions.

-The handoff to a salesperson is a cold start.
-When Visitor A finally books a call, she has read four manufacturing-industry case studies, used the ROI calculator with assumptions for 150 reps, and returned to the site three times over a week.
-None of that reaches the rep. He opens with "So tell me a bit about what you're looking for."
-She rolls her eyes, mentally drops her interest level by 30 percent, and re-explains everything she already told the website implicitly.
+The handoff to a person on the enterprise team is a cold start.
+When Visitor A finally books a call, she has read four case studies in her own industry, used the ROI calculator with assumptions for 150 employees, and returned to the site three times over a week.
+None of that reaches the program advisor.
+He opens with "So tell me a bit about what you're looking for."
+Her interest cools as she re-explains everything she already told the website implicitly.

 This is the cold-start problem in a single conversation.